soundasleep/component-discovery/README.md

 all of the runtime mappings between discovery types, keys and class instances.

-For example, this can generate the following include `inc/components/Currencies.php`, based on the components you have loaded with Composer in `vendor/`:
+For example, this can generate the following include `inc/components/Currencies.php`, based on the components you have loaded with Composer in `vendor/`, listing all of the _Currency_ components:

 ```php
 <?php